-The red grape variety ( breeding number Klosterneuburg 181-2-71) is a new breed between St. Laurent x Blaufränkisch (which was done in 1997 DNA analysis was confirmed).
-Synonyms are Blue Zweigeltrebe, Blue Zweigelt, Cvaigelt, Cveigelt, Klosterneuburg 71, Rotburger, Semenac Cerni 71, Zweigelt 71, Zweigeltrebe and Zwiegelt.
-The crossing took place in 1922 by Dr. med.
-Fritz Zweigelt (1888-1964) on Klosterneuburger Weinbauinstitut (Lower Austria), who gave her the name Rotburger.
-It was only in 1975 that she received in the wake of the Quality wine grape varieties Regulation according to its creator the today usual name Zweigelt.
-After many years of practical testing of the grape variety in the newly developed by him High culture-Cultivation especially the Lower Austrian wine pioneer Lenz Moser III.
-(1905-1978).
-The variety was crossing partner in the new breeds Ariana.
+The red grape variety ( breeding number Klosterneuburg 181-2-71) is a new breed between St. Laurent x Blaufränkisch (which happened through in 1997 DNA analysis has been confirmed).
+Synonyms are Blue Zweigeltrebe, Blauer Zweigelt, Cvaigelt, Cveigelt, Klosterneuburg 71, Rotburger, Semenac Cerni 71, Zweigelt 71, Zweigeltrebe and Zwiegel.
+The cross was made in 1922 by Dr. Fritz Zweigelt (1888-1964) on Klosterneuburg Wine Institute (Lower Austria), which gave it the name Rotburger.
+It was not until 1975 that she received the Quality wine grape varieties Regulation after its creator the common name Zweigelt today.
+After many years of practical testing of the grape variety in the newly developed one, this name was adopted High culture-Cultivation especially the Lower Austrian wine pioneer Lenz Moser III.
+(1905-1978) a.
+The variety was a cross partner in the new varieties Ariana.
 Cabernet Moravia and Roesler,

-The medium maturing vine is resistant to frost but prone to Botrytis, as well as occurring since the 1990s grapes wilt (also Zweigelt disease, because this strain is visibly susceptible to it).
-Due to the vigor is an intense foliage care required.
-It produces purple / reddish-colored, fruity Red wines with soft tannins and aromas to Vistula, Cassis. vanilla and cinnamon that at Barrique Have storage potential.
-She becomes often unmixed expanded, but also used for blending.
+The medium-ripening vine is resistant to frost but prone to Botrytis, as well as the one that has occurred since the 1990s grapes wilt (also Zweigelt disease, because this strain is visibly susceptible to it).
+Due to the vigor is intense foliage care required.
+It produces violet / reddish-colored, fruity Red wines with soft tannins and aromas of Vistula, Cassis. vanilla and cinnamon that at Barrique Show storage potential.
+It will often unmixed removed, but also used for blends.

-The variety is predominantly in Austria where it is the most common type of red wine with 6,476 hectares (in 10 years, the stock increased by 50%).
-More stocks exist in Europe in Germany (100 ha), England (1 ha), Croatia (123 ha), Switzerland (15 ha), Slovakia (116 ha), Czech Republic (811 ha) and Hungary (2,050), as well as in Japan (231 ha), Canada (48 ha) and New Zealand (3 ha).
-The variety occupied in 2010 a total of 9,847 hectares of vineyards with a strong upward trend.
-It occupies it in the worldwide varieties ranking the rank 72.
+The variety is mainly in Austria where it is the most common red wine variety with 6,476 hectares (in 10 years the stock increased by 50%).
+There are further stocks in Europe in Germany (100 ha), England (1 ha), Croatia (123 ha), Switzerland (15 ha), Slovakia (116 ha), Czech Republic (811 ha) and Hungary (2,050), as well as in Japan (231 ha), Canada (48 ha) and New Zealand (3 ha).
+The variety occupied a total of 9,847 hectares of vineyards in 2010 with a rapidly increasing trend.
+It thus proves worldwide varieties ranking rank 72.